jannikmi/timezonefinder/README.rst

 This function computes and compares the distances to the timezone polygon boundaries (expensive!).
 By default the function returns the closest timezone of all polygons within +-1 degree lng and +-1 degree lat (or None).

-NOTE: The function does not check whether a point is included in a timezone polygon.
+NOTE:

-NOTE: The timezone polygons do NOT follow the shoreline.
+* This function does not check whether a point is included in a timezone polygon.

+* The timezone polygons do NOT follow the shoreline.
 This causes the computed distance from a timezone polygon to be not really accurate!

 .. code-block:: python